teamdeeson/codex/docs/working-at-deeson/pay-review.md

 There are two principles behind how we manage pay at Deeson:

-Every Deeson team member should be paid fairly for their work as part of the overall package we offer.
+1. Every Deeson team member should be paid fairly for their work as part of the overall package we offer.

-We manage salaries carefully to ensure the company remains sustainable, competitive and does not discriminate in the way team members are paid.
+2. We manage salaries carefully to ensure the company remains sustainable, competitive and does not discriminate in the way team members are paid.

-We undertake periodic internal audits to ensure we aren’t inadvertently discriminating in the setting of salaries.
+We also undertake periodic internal audits to ensure we aren’t inadvertently discriminating in the setting of salaries.

 If you feel that we’re not achieving those principles, any team member can request a review of their pay at any time.